 Take a look at a typical room layout for a single, double, or quad occupancy room.
 Keep in mind, especially for a quad, this is just a sample.

-While taking advantage of the opportunities offered by our smaller, independent Halls, we still take care to offer the amenities of a more traditional, larger living environment.
-Upper Tamarack — in addition to the AD office — contains a large lounge with a fireplace, kitchen, piano, and big screen TV with VCR and DVD players.
+While taking advantage of the opportunities offered by our smaller, independent halls, we still take care to offer the amenities of a more traditional, larger living environment.
+In addition to the AD office, Tamarack contains a large lounge with a fireplace, kitchen, piano, and big-screen TV with VCR and DVD players.